codio/site/source/docs/ide/emmet/emmet-html.html.markdown

 	</div>

 ##More Examples
-Be sure to check out the [HTML Abbreviations](http://docs.emmet.io/abbreviations/).
+Be sure to check out [HTML Abbreviations](http://docs.emmet.io/abbreviations/).

 And also take a look at the [cheat sheet](/docs/ide/emmet/emmet-ref/) as there are an awful lot of abbreviations for you to take advantage of.